philipzeiler/Characterising-Position-Bias-in-Language-Models-Outputs/README.md

 home validation set testing: I will try to adapt the initial code according to the specifications set initially and run a few starting tests on the validation set on my own computer.

 sequence_0_NLL_test: I attempt to run the complete evaluation of one single document (doc-0).
+I explored two different padding strategies: one where I used a left buffer full of random sequences for every single inference, and the other where I generated the padding randomly once, and then only shifted it into the window for every inference.
+The first option created matrix heat map images which were very noise, but the second seems to show a trend of increasing NLL for positions later in the window.

+val_set_explorer: short code created to analyze the validation set.
+Returned the following:
+Documents analysed : 214,670
+Min tokens         : 0
+Max tokens         : 981,471
+Mean tokens        : 1,587.24
+Median tokens      : 438.0
+Docs > 2048 tokens : 27,802